sudo-Tiz/Tsumiki/README.md

 A semi-customizable bar written using the [Fabric Widget System](https://github.com/Fabric-Development/fabric) taking inpirations from hyprpanel and waybar for some widgets
 More on [Fabric's Wiki](https://wiki.ffpy.org)

+The panel focuses on providing an all-in-one, fully integrated panel experience, where users don’t have to rely on separate, theme-less third-party tools to manage niche functions like buetooth, notifications,on screen display.
+Many aspects of the bar including the look and functionalities are inspired from [waybar](https://github.com/Alexays/Waybar) and [hyprpanel](https://hyprpanel.com).

 ---

 ## Prerequisites